 Welcome to The Physician AI Handbook

-Three questions drive every chapter: Which AI tools work in real clinical settings?
-How do I assess vendor claims against peer-reviewed evidence?
+Three questions drive every chapter: What does the peer-reviewed evidence actually show?
+How do I evaluate claims against that evidence?
 What are the medico-legal implications when AI is wrong?

 The handbook covers five areas: foundations of clinical AI, specialty-specific applications across all ACGME disciplines, implementation and evaluation frameworks, practical tools for daily practice, and future directions.
 You can read sequentially or jump to the section most relevant to your work.